liansishen/GTMThings/README.md

 ## Wireless Fluid Transfer Cover
 When used as a cover, it draws Fluid from the bind container to the machine.

-# Machines Planned to be Added
+## Programmable Circuit Series
-* Programmable Circuit Series
+Modify the items in the machine circuit slots through a virtual item provider.

 ---